 Can you freeze aioli sauce?

 Unfortunately, I can’t recommend freezing this recipe.
-Emulsions like this sauce will completely break down during the freezing process, leaving you with a sauce that is unrecognizable.
-So if at all possible, enjoy this sauce while it’s still fresh.
+Emulsions like this sauce will completely break down during the freezing process, leaving you with a sauce that is unrecognizable from its freshly-made form.
+So if at all possible, enjoy this sauce within a week of preparation.

 Notes & tips for aioli sauce